Edward C. Tolman: Northwestern and Berkeley

 Edward Tolman started his academic career in Northwestern University, where he was an instructor from 1915 to 1918.
 Most of Tolman career, however, was spent at the University of California, Berkeley (from 1918 to 1954), where he was a professor of psychology.

 He was one of the senior professors whom the University of California sought to dismiss in the McCarthy era of the early 1950s, because he refused to sign a loyalty oath — not because of any lack of felt loyalty to the United States but because it infringed on academic freedom.
 Tolman was a leader of the resistance to the oath, and when the Regents of the University of California sought to fire him, he sued.
 Tolman made an address to the Special Convocation at McGill University on June 11, 1954.
 In his address he advocated and made argument for the need of academic freedom, as well as criticized scapegoating.
 The resulting court case, Tolman v.
 Underhill, led in 1955 to the California Supreme Court overturning the oath and forcing the reinstatement of all those who had refused to sign it.

 In 1963, at the insistence of the then President of the University of California, Clark Kerr, the Berkeley campus' newly constructed Education and Psychology building was named "Tolman Hall" in honor of the late professor.
 Tolman's portrait hung in the entrance hall of the building.
 Tolman Hall was demolished in 2019 due to seismic unsafety.

-Awards & honors
+Awards and honors

 Tolman received many awards and honors.
 He was president of the American Psychological Association (APA) in 1937 and chairman of Lewin's Society for the Psychological Study of Social issues in 1940; he was a member of the Society of Experimental Psychologists, the United States National Academy of Sciences, and the American Philosophical Society.
 APA gave him an award in 1957 for distinguished contributions.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1949.